A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Introduction

-Under the above assumptions, it is known that $H$ is self-adjoint on $L^2$ and that its spectrum $\sigma(H)$ is purely absolutely continuous on the positive real-line $[0,+\infty)$ and has at most finitely many negative eigenvalues \cite{BG}.
-Moreover, for a bounded Borel function $m:\sigma(H)\to\mathbb{C}$, one can define an $L^2$-bounded operator $m(H)$ via the functional calculus.
+By the above assumptions, the operator $H$ is self-adjoint on $L^2$.
+Moreover, its spectrum $\sigma(H)$ consists of purely absolutely continuous spectrum on the positive real-line $[0,+\infty)$ and at most finitely many negative eigenvalues \cite{BG}.
+Therefore, for a bounded Borel function $m:\sigma(H)\subset\mathbb{R}\to\mathbb{C}$, one can define a spectral multiplier $m(H)$ as a bounded operator on $L^2$ via functional calculus.